mitchcapper/libhsts/docs/hsts-make-dafsa.md

 # <a name="Description"/>Description

-  `hsts-make-dafsa` produces C/C++ code or an architecture-independent binary object that represents a Deterministic Acyclic Finite State Automaton (DAFSA) from a textual representation of a Public Suffix List.
+  `hsts-make-dafsa` produces C/C++ code or an architecture-independent binary object that represents a Deterministic Acyclic Finite State Automaton (DAFSA) from a textual representation of Chromium's HSTS preload list.
   Input and output files must be specified on the command line.

   This compact representation enables optimized queries of the list, saving